yegor256/blog/_posts/2016/jun/2016-06-03-conference-mistakes.md

 of that, bad.
 The impression of such a place ruins the entire conference.
 Don't fool yourself, if it's cheap &mdash; it's bad.
-Into this category I would also place venues that are not designed to be conference hosters, like cinemas or offices.
+Into this category I would also place venues that are not designed to be conference hosts, like cinemas or offices.
 They will also be cheaper than proper venues, but you will get what you pay for.

 **No introduction**.